Meridian Water, Enfield

 Highly unusually, Enfield council bought up the necessary sites before leasing them to private developers.
 A setback occurred in late 2017 when preferred bidder Barratt Developments withdrew from the scheme, following the council’s refusal to accept their proposed terms.
 A dependable replacement partner proved hard to find.

-Infrastructure development and enabling works have continued and Meridian Water station is due to open on 28 May 2019.
+Infrastructure development and enabling works have continued and Meridian Water station opened on 3 June 2019.
 However, an air of uncertainty has begun to descend over the project as a consequence of several factors, including the preferred partner predicament, central government funding cuts and the mayor of London’s draft London Plan, which has led to a planning inspector’s ruling restricting the number of homes that can be built on the part of the site designated as strategic industrial land.

 In July 2018 a second development partner announced it was pulling out and Enfield council said it no longer intended to work with a single master developer for the site.
 In April 2019 the council appointed Galliford Try to deliver the first phase of the scheme, which will consist of 725 homes, up to half of which will be classed as affordable.